viewzavr/vr-cinema/examples/_tutorial/3-point-grid.cdb/readme.md

+# Important!

+This example contains huge files. un `ruby generate.rb` to generate files for this example.

+# Example

 > [Run online](http://tinyurl.com/te3bsoh), then press button according to example's name.

 In this example, we desire to visualize a grid of points in range (1..`ax`, 1..`ay`).